flyx/NimYAML/README.md

 ## Status

 The library is fairly stable, I only maintain it and will not add any features due to lack of time and interest.
-There are few issues with YAML corner cases in the lexer which you are unlikely to encounter unless you're going for them.
-Fixing them would mean a larger refactor of the lexer which I am not willing to do.
+NimYAML passes all tests of the current YAML test suite which makes it 100% conformant with YAML 1.2.

 PRs for bugs are welcome.
 If you want to add a feature, you are free to; but be aware that I will not maintain it and am unlikely to review it in depth, so if I accept it, you will be co-maintainer.